-A part of every traveller’s soul likes to wander on beaches and indulge in luxuries because who doesn’t love a bit of pampering?
-Well, the other half of you probably wants you to throw away that comfort and seek the true essence of a country.
+Most travellers like to wander on beaches and indulge in luxuries because who doesn’t love a bit of pampering?
+But the other half of you probably wants to throw away the comfort and seek the true essence of a country.
 Its people.
 Its culture.
 Its history.

-If you have a knack for exploring ancient sites, diving beyond their remnants, going deep into their roots, and uncovering the exciting tales behind them, then travel to the ancient city of Polonnaruwa.
+If you enjoy exploring ancient sites, diving beyond the remnants, going deep into the roots and uncovering the exciting tales behind them, then travel to the ancient city of Polonnaruwa.

-Located in the North Central province of Sri Lanka, about 3 hours northeast of Kandy, is Polonnaruwa - a city that boasts of immense historical, cultural, and architectural value, and is a place you shouldn’t miss!
+Located just over 3 hours northeast of Kandy, Polonnaruwa boasts of immense historical, cultural, and architectural value, and is a place you shouldn’t miss!

-What you will see as you enter the premises of the Royal Palace is the ruins of what was once a magnificent palace.
+When you enter the premises of the Royal Palace group, you will see the ruins of what was once a magnificent palace containing important structures.

-Primarily the residence of King Parakramabahu I, the palace has also served many other kings.
+Primarily the residence of King Parakramabahu I, the palace also served as a home for many other kings.
 It has been subjected to several foreign invasions, and you can still see the burnt traces on the wooden bricks.

 Historical scriptures state that this palace used to be a massive structure with around 1000 chambers in it, but only a fragment of that remains today.
-You will have to use your imagination to envision how the Royal Palace must have looked like originally.
+You will have to use your imagination to envision how it looked like originally.

-Every structure in the Chamber Hall is beautifully decorated with carvings, and they bear elements that were considered sacred or essential at the time.
-At the entrance, you will see two lion statues and an inscription stating the functional importance of this structure at the entrance as well.
+Every structure in the Chamber Hall is beautifully decorated with carvings, and they bear elements considered sacred or essential at the time.
+You will see two lion statues and an inscription stating the functional importance of this structure at the entrance as well.

 Near the entrance, you will see a moonstone decorated with patterned elements.
 A short flight of stairs will lead you to the stupa, and if you look close enough, you will notice intricate patterns carved on them, too.
 There are also two guard stones on either side of the staircase with carvings of a traditional Sinhalese woman.

-Even though there are many temple houses found in different regions in Sri Lanka, this is considered to be one of the best ones to date and is a must for your Sri Lanka itinerary.
+Even though many temple houses exist in the country's different regions, this is considered one of the best ones to date and is a must for your Sri Lanka itinerary.

-Shiva Devalaya was constructed entirely out of stone, and due to its sturdiness, it remains similar to its original condition until today.
+Shiva Devalaya was constructed entirely out of stone, and due to its sturdiness, it remains similar to its original condition to this day.
 It’s fascinating to observe the intricate patterns carved on the stone and its resemblance to Hindu culture.

 As the largest stupa in Polonnaruwa, Rankoth Vehera gets a fair share of visitors every day.
 The name of the stupa was derived from its golden pinnacle.
 It’s a massive structure built with close resemblance to another famous stupa known as Ruwanweli Maha Seya in Anuradhapura.